Buying a Pomsky Puppy

-We prefer to meet with new owners prior to letting our babies go to new homes but we also understand that this is not always an option.
+- We prefer to meet in person when you come to pick up your puppy but we also understand that is not always an option.

-- Both United States and Canadian residents can fly out and fly back with puppy under seat without any red tape.
-Im more than happy to meet you with puppy in an airline approved carrier for under the seat at Phoenix Sky Harbor Int. in Arizona.
+- Both United States and Canadian residents can fly out and fly back with puppy under seat.
+I'm more than happy to meet you with your puppy in an airline approved carrier for under the seat at Phoenix Sky Harbor Int. in Arizona.
 Puppies usually do well with this as its easy for the new owner to comfort them.
-Contact your preferred airline for ticket and fees.
+Contact your preferred airline for ticket prices and fees.